Mission: Try one new wine every month this year.

-So here’s a sneaky way to underwrite a worthy cause—trying new things—with an object that easily reconciles it with your natural, hedonistic, self-indulgent tendencies.
+You are a 2020 visionary.
+You have set yourself up with a New Year’s resolution that can only be successful, because you found a way to underwrite a worthy cause—trying new things—with an object that easily reconciles it with your natural, hedonistic, self-indulgent tendencies.
 Wine.
-Let 2019 be the year that you drink AND you know things.
+Let 2020 be the year that you drink AND you know things.
 About the things you drink.

-So on this twelfth day of Christmas (or thereabouts), I give to thee 12 under-the-radar wines, with a handful of sommeliers chiming in on their merits, that deserve a go-around toward achieving New Year’s Resolution success this year.
+So in support of your 2020 thirst for wine—I mean, knowledge—here are 12 under-the-radar wines, with a handful of sommeliers chiming in on their merits, that deserve a go-around toward achieving New Year’s Resolution success this year.

 There are wines named for their grape; there are wines named for their region, and then there are wines mysteriously named for a characteristic that the wine itself doesn’t necessarily possess.
 Enter: Muscadet.
 Made in western France from the Melon de Bourgogne grape, Muscadet is a light, bright, and briny white that comes from soils littered with seashells that will have you dreaming of your next beach vacation, or the oysters you plan to dip into your lover’s throat, come Valentine’s Day.
 (Or both.)

 Louis Metaireau Black Label Muscadet Sur Lie Loire, price and availability varies on Saucey

 Pinotage is here to remind you that even when things don’t go as you expect them to, sometimes the outcome is still worth it.
 Or that children will always try at some point to defy their parents.
 Born of an experiment to create a fresh, light-bodied red wine that could thrive in South Africa’s climate, the result was a grape that possessed none of its desired attributes.
 A brooding, intense red with dark fruit, smoke, and herbs, try Pinotage on a March day that is more lion than lamb.

 April: Grüner Veltliner